 Outro

-Right before Point 2901, we dropped down onto the northern slopes.
-Then we hung out by the bump north of Point 2790.
-It was much less windy there.
-So we enjoyed some quiet time while checking out the wind turbines.
+We dropped onto the north side before Point 2901 and hung out by the bump north of Point 2790.
+It was much less windy there for the pup.
+So we enjoyed our break and quiet time while looking at the wind turbines.

-Despite the vast landscape of over 28,000 acres, we have yet to lose our way.
-I’ve even used my car as a point of reference to go back to the trailhead.
-With a late start today, we didn’t have much time to explore.
-So we got back to the car just after dark.
+Even with the vast 28,000 acres, we have yet to lose our way here.
+I’d even used the car as a reference point on the return without using the GPS.
+Our late start didn’t offer much time to explore, so we reached the car right after dark.

 See more trip photos here.